Building an inclusive environment

 At Capgemini, we believe a workplace where everyone feels valued for who they are isn’t just a powerful moral responsibility – it’s also a source of competitive advantage.
-By having a diverse workforce that represents our society, and by fostering an inclusive culture, we’re building a place where our people can thrive.
+By having a workforce that represents the richness of our society, and by fostering an inclusive culture, we’re building a place where our people can thrive.

 That’s why we’re working with global and local organizations and our own employees to ensure we create equal opportunities for all, address bias in the workplace, and equip all our managers with the skills to be truly inclusive leaders.

-As part of our Environmental, Social and Governance policy, we have set objectives to reach:
+As part of our Environmental, Social and Governance policy, we have global objectives that we follow at the Group level:

 – 40% of women in our teams by 2025